-Failover is a process of switching from the original vApp in the production organization VDC to its vApp replica in the disaster recovery organization VDC.
-During failover, Veeam Backup & Replication recovers the vApp replica to the required restore point and switches from the original vApp to its replica.
+Failover is a process when Veeam Backup & Replication switches processes from the source vApp in the production organization VDC to its replica in the disaster recovery organization VDC.
+During failover, Veeam Backup & Replication recovers the replica to the required restore point and shifts all I/O processes from the source vApp to its replica.
 As a result, you have a fully functional vApp within several minutes, and your users can access services and applications with minimum disruption.

 You can fail over to replicas not only when a disaster strikes the production organization VDC, but also to test replicas for recoverability.
-If the original vApps and vApp replicas are located in the same network, consider temporary disconnecting the original vApps from the network to avoid IP address or machine name conflicts.
+If the source vApps and replicas are located in the same network, consider temporary disconnecting the source vApps from the network to avoid IP address or machine name conflicts.

 The failover operation is performed in the following way:

 - Veeam Backup & Replication puts all replication activities on hold.

 - The state of the replica is changed from Ready to Processing.